-These measures were then evaluated against the criteria discussed in Chapter 6 as documented in Appendix D.
+These measures were then evaluated against the aforementioned criteria.
+More details on the analysis methodology are included in Appendix D.

 7.2.2 ANALYSIS RESULTS

 Appendix D provides lists (in tabular form) organized by source-sector of potential measures evaluated against the RACM criteria.
 Each RACM criteria was reviewed for each individual measure identified on the lists.